SophieSjoberg/ca-prepcourse-3/terminal/setup_for_developers.md

 ### OSX

 #### Xcode Command Line Tools
 [Xcode](https://developer.apple.com/xcode/) is an integrated development environment (IDE) with a suite of tools for developing software for OS X and iOS.
 But Xcode is more than what just meets the eye.
 Ruby gems often use so called "native extensions", that connects them with other non-Ruby components on your machine.
-Without Xcode installed, you don't have a C/C++/Objective-C compiler installed and can not use those extensions.
+Without Xcode installed, you don't have the necessary code compilers installed and can not use those extensions.
 While installing Xcode you also install LLVM, GCC, and many other developer tools.

 For the purpose of this course, we are going to install Xcode Command Line Tools, a part of the Xcode IDE, without installing the entire Xcode package.